 We may disclose your personal information overseas to persons engaged by us to provide us with services.
-Currently, we use a service provider in the Philippines to make contact with our clients to tell them about other products and services offered by us or by our business partners.
 We will always seek protective measures to ensure our service providers take appropriate steps to protect that information in compliance with the Australian Privacy Principles and to restrict the use to which they can put that information.

-In addition, where you previously lived in New Zealand and in circumstances where you have made an application for credit, we may seek a Credit Report about you from a New Zealand Credit Reporting Body, most likely Veda New Zealand, and in doing so will disclose Personal Information about you to that Credit Reporting Body.
+In addition, where you previously lived in New Zealand and in circumstances where you have made an application for credit, we may seek a credit report about you from a New Zealand credit reporting body, most likely Equifax New Zealand, and in doing so will disclose personal information about you to that credit reporting body.

 In circumstances where you have made an application for consumer credit, we are required, under the credit reporting code (which forms part of the Privacy Act), to ensure that you are aware of certain specific matters.
 Details of these matters can be viewed on our website at www.safefinancial.com.au and are also set out in the privacy consent notice we will ask you to agree to at the time you apply for consumer credit.

-We will provide you with access to the Personal Information we hold about you on request.
+We will provide you with access to personal information we hold about you on request.
 We may charge a fee for our costs of retrieving and supplying the information to you.